Written by: Michael Den Boer on September 13th, 2005

 Synopsis: Oliviero (Luigi Pistilli) is a writer who has a sadomasochistic relation masochist with his wife Irina (Anita Strindberg).
 Oliviero is having an affair with a woman at a local book store.
 He agrees to meet the woman at secluded place so they won’t be seen and when he doesn’t show up after a night of heavy drinking he finds out the woman had been murdered.
 A killer is on the loose and kills victim after victim to keep their secret at any cost.
 After Irina’s niece Floriana (Edwige Fenech), shows up things start to heat as she seduces her uncle and she then moves on to her sleeping with her aunt as she tries to pit them against each other with the help of her boyfriend Dario (Ivan Rassimov).

-In the early 1970′s Sergio Martino directed several Gialli that were extremely successful like Torso, The Case of The Scorpions Tale, Next!, and All The Colors of The Dark.
-Serigo Martino for Gently Before Shes Dies would freely adapt a script from Edgar Allan Poe’s The Black Cat.
-Edwige Fenech would star in Gently Before She Dies she had previously worked with Sergio Martino in two other Giallo’s Next!, and All The Colors of The Dark.
+In the early 1970’s Sergio Martino directed several Gialli that were extremely successful like Torso, The Case of The Scorpions Tale, The Strange vice of Mrs. Wardh and All The Colors of The Dark.
+Serigo Martino for Your Vice is a Closed Room and Only I Have a Keywould freely adapt a script from Edgar Allan Poe’s The Black Cat.
+Edwige Fenech would star in Your Vice is a Closed Room and Only I Have a Key, she had previously worked with Sergio Martino in two other Giallo’s The Strange vice of Mrs. Wardh and All The Colors of The Dark.

 This time around Edwige Fenech is the protagonist instead of the victim as she is all too often cast as in other Gialli, still in this film as in most of her films she is more then happy to disrobe.
 I really enjoyed watching Edwige Fenech playing against type casting as she dug in her claws for what is one of her most devilish roles.
 The camera loves her and through out the film she is introduced into scenes in a grand fashion whether she is wearing knee high boots at the train station or lay half dresses writing in bed.